Are You Obese During Pregnancy? Here’s How to Stay Healthy

 What can be done to ensure that an obese mom has a healthy pregnancy?

-While it’s true that obesity before or during pregnancy can have an impact on your ability to have a healthy pregnancy, there are some things that you can do to increase your health as well as the health of your baby.
+While it’s true that obesity before or during pregnancy can impact your ability to have a healthy pregnancy, there are some things you can do to increase your health as well as the health of your baby.
 These steps include:

 Have a preconception appointment: if you are considering becoming pregnant and you are already obese, you should definitely discuss your plans with your physician.

-It may be recommended for you to take a prenatal vitamin to become healthier or even to visit other physicians such as an obesity specialist or a registered dietician who can help you to get to a healthy weight before you become pregnant.
+It may be recommended that you take a prenatal vitamin to become healthier or even visit other physicians, such as an obesity specialist or a registered dietician, who can help you get to a healthy weight before you become pregnant.

-Ensure regular prenatal care visits: having regularly scheduled prenatal visits will help your physician to monitor your health and the health of your developing baby.
+Ensure regular prenatal care visits: Regularly scheduled prenatal visits will help your physician monitor your health and the health of your developing baby.

 Consume a healthy diet: you should speak with your physician or even a registered dietician to ensure that you are consuming a healthy diet and not gaining too much weight.

-You should keep in mind that when you are pregnant, you will need more iron, calcium, folic acid, and other critical nutrients.
+Remember that you will need more iron, calcium, folic acid, and other critical nutrients when you are pregnant.

 A daily prenatal vitamin will fill in any gaps in your diet.
-If you do have special nutritional needs due to a specific health condition, you’ll want to speak with your physician.
+You should speak with your physician if you have special nutritional needs due to a specific health condition.

 Maintain/Become physically active: you should speak with your physician or midwife about an exercise program that is safe for you to continue or begin during your pregnancy.